PlatinumFrog/CudaNeuralNetwork/README.md

     Networks can be edited visually.

-    Inpot and output layers can be modified, and connected/disconnected to networks.
+    Input and output layers can be modified, and connected/disconnected to networks.